 - sharp pain on your nipples or breasts

 Treatment depends on the severity of the infection.
 It can sometimes be treated with an OTC option.
 But you’ll need to chat with your doctor if it’s more serious.
-If you are running a fever, do not delay seeing your doctor.
+If you’re running a fever, don’t delay seeing your doctor.
 They can prescribe:

 - oral antibiotics

 Keep it clean.
 Bacteria can linger on surfaces.
 So, be sure to totally sanitize your bottles, breast pumps, and pacifiers (or anything else your baby puts in their mouth on the reg).

 Nipple pain can be an early indicator of breast cancer.
 In addition to pain, you may have: